Our Home Warranty Review Methodology

 Customers share their experiences and perspectives by leaving reviews across various platforms.
 We’ve read more than 5,700 reviews for home warranty providers and compiled themes to help you better understand the companies you’re considering.

 We also surveyed 2,000 homeowners across the United States about their experiences with home warranty providers.
-Our team developed questions for each survey to uncover why homeowners purchased their home warranties and how they viewed their experiences.
-The survey questions centered around their experiences filing claims and interacting with customer service and their overall satisfaction levels.
+Our team developed questions for each survey to uncover why homeowners bought their home warranties and how they felt about their experiences.
+The survey questions centered around their experiences filing claims and interacting with customer service representatives, as well as their overall satisfaction.

 Finally, our team hosted a focus group with homeowners who purchased various home warranty plans.
 Our team gathered firsthand information about common pain points and areas of confusion.